tim-andes/log-analysis-parsing/README.md

-# Parsing and log analysis,
+# Parsing and log analysis
 Extracting requested data from logs: Failed login attempts, invalid user, and IP addresses.

 ## TO DO